kybernetikos/SocialChoice/README.md

 ```

 Now you can vote for some of the options.
-Voting can be done by ranking, or by assigning a score.
+Voting can be done by ranking, or by assigning a score, or
+by 'approving' some options.
+If you have a restriction that you can only approve a single option
+then this becomes a simple plurality election.

 ```javascript